What is the difference between Cat5 and Cat6?

 The speed of a Cat6 cable is 1000 Mbps.

-The time required to make a backup, with a total size of 10GB, will be 80 seconds with a Cat6 cable.
+The time required to create a backup, with a total size of 10GB, will be 80 seconds with a Cat6 cable.

-As can be seen from the above example, when making the backup, a Cat6 network cable is ten times faster than a Cat5 network cable .
+As can be seen from the above example, when creating the backup, a Cat6 network cable is ten times faster than a Cat5 network cable .

 Also interesting to read: